Skip to main content

 Let’s start with the basics.

-TSA PreCheck is the most affordable option of the airport security programs.
-It offers expedited security screening, allowing you to breeze through checkpoints without having to remove your shoes, belt, or outerwear, or take your laptop out of your bag.
+TSA PreCheck is the most affordable airport security program.
+It offers expedited security screening, allowing you to go right through checkpoints without having to remove your shoes, belt, outerwear, or laptop from your bag.

 As you’ve probably noticed, the TSA PreCheck line is typically much shorter than the general airport security lines.
+In fact, according to the TSA, 99% of PreCheck passengers wait less than 10 minutes.
 What is the TSA PreCheck cost?
-It costs $78 to apply for TSA PreCheck; once approved, it lasts five years.
+The cost varies slightly depending on the enrollment provider you use, but it ranges from $78 to $85.
+Visit the TSA PreCheck website for details.
+Once approved, PreCheck lasts five years.

-It’s important to note that those lucky individuals in the Global Entry program also have access to PreCheck privileges.
-But it’s a little more expensive than PreCheck.
-It costs $100 to apply for Global Entry and, like PreCheck, lasts five years.
+It’s important to note that lucky individuals in the Global Entry program also have access to PreCheck privileges.
+But Global Entry is a little more expensive than PreCheck.
+It costs $120 to apply for Global Entry, which, like PreCheck, lasts five years.

 Both programs can offer huge time savings and stress reduction during your travels.